Santa María (ship)

 La Santa María de la Inmaculada Concepción (/es/ lit.
-The Holy Mary of the Immaculate Conception), or La Santa María (/es/), originally La Gallega (/es/), was the largest of the three small ships used by Christopher Columbus in his first expedition across the Atlantic Ocean in 1492, with the backing of the Spanish monarchs.
+The Holy Mary of the Immaculate Conception), or La Santa María (/es/), originally La Gallega (/es/), The Galician, was the largest of the three small ships sailed by Christopher Columbus in his first expedition across the Atlantic Ocean in 1492, with the backing of the Spanish monarchs.
 Her master and owner was Juan de la Cosa.

-In 1492 the ship ran aground on a sand bar near modern day Cap-Haïtien of the island of Hispaniola.
-The wood of the ship was stripped and used to make a wooden fort at Limonade, and one anchor survives to the present day in a Museum in Haiti.
-In the 19th and 20th century several replicas have been made of varying nature, as the size and details of the original are unknown.
+In 1492, the ship ran aground on a sand bar near modern-day Cap-Haïtien of the island of Hispaniola.
+The ship's wood was stripped and then utilized in the construction of a wooden fort at Limonade.
+One of her anchors survives to the present day in a museum in Haiti.
+In the 19th and 20th century, several replicas were created with varying attributes and dimensions, as the size and details of the original ship are unknown.

 History

-Santa María was built in Pontevedra, Galicia.
-Santa María was a medium-sized commercial nau or carrack, about 62 ft long on deck, and according to Juan Escalante de Mendoza in 1575, Santa María was "very little larger than 100 toneladas" (about 100 tons, or tuns) burthen, or burden, and was used as the flagship for the expedition.
-Santa María had a single deck and three small masts.
+Built in Pontevedra, Galicia, Santa María was a medium-sized commercial nau or carrack, with a single 62 ft-long deck and three small masts.
+According to Juan Escalante de Mendoza in 1575, she was "very little larger than 100 toneladas" (about 100 tons) burthen and was considered the expedition's flagship.

-The other ships of the Columbus expedition were the smaller caravel-type ships Santa Clara; one particular ship sailed for 46 years and was remembered as La Niña ("The Girl"), and La Pinta ("The Painted").
-All these ships were second-hand (if not third- or more) and were not intended for exploration.
-Niña, Pinta, and the Santa María were modest-sized merchant vessels comparable in size to a modern cruising yacht.
-The exact measurements of length and width of the three ships have not survived, but good estimates of their burden capacity can be judged from contemporary anecdotes written down by one or more of Columbus's crew members, and contemporary Spanish and Portuguese shipwrecks from the late 15th and early 16th centuries which are comparable in size to that of Santa María.
-These include the ballast piles and keel lengths of the Molasses Reef Wreck and Highborn Cay Wreck in the Bahamas.
-Both were caravel vessels 19 m in length overall, 12.6 m keel length and 5 to 5.7 m in width, and rated between 100 and 150 tons burden.
-Santa María, being Columbus' largest ship, was only about this size, and Niña and Pinta were smaller, at only 50 to 75 tons burden and perhaps 15 to 18 m on deck (updated dimensional estimates are discussed below in the section entitled Replicas).
+The other ships of the Columbus expedition were the smaller caravel-type ships Santa Clara, nicknamed La Niña ("The Girl"), and La Pinta ("The Painted").
+All three ships had previous owners and were not intended for exploration.
+Niña, Pinta and Santa María were modest-sized merchant vessels comparable in size to a modern cruising yacht.
+The exact measurements of the three ships have not survived, but reliable estimates of their burden capacity may be determined from contemporary anecdotes written by Columbus's crewmembers as well as from examination of wrecks of similar Spanish and Portuguese ships from the 15th and 16th centuries.
+These include the ballast piles and keel lengths of the Molasses Reef Wreck and Highborn Cay Wreck in the Bahamas, both of which involved caravel vessels 19 m in length overall, 12.6 m keel length and 5 to 5.7 m in width, and rated between 100 and 150 tons burden.
+Santa María, Columbus's largest ship, was of similar size, and Niña and Pinta were smaller, at only 50 to 75 tons burden and perhaps 15 to 18 m on deck.